gomax22/Federated-FaceBoxes/README.md

 ```

 ### via Docker
-_Prerequisites_: all zipped datasets must be placed into the root directory.
+_Prerequisites_: all zipped datasets must be placed into the corresponding folders at `data/`.

 Build the server application using the following commands:
 ```Shell